state-space-models/cuthbert/docs/examples/dynamax_integration.md

 - **Parallel computation**: Cuthbert's Kalman filter uses associative scan for parallel-in-time computation, which can be much faster for long sequences
 - **Consistent results**: Cuthbert and Dynamax produce identical filtering distributions (up to numerical precision)

 This integration pattern works for any Linear Gaussian State Space Model in Dynamax.
-For nonlinear models, you could similarly integrate Dynamax's extended or unscented Kalman filters with Cuthbert's corresponding implementations.
+For nonlinear models, you could similarly integrate Dynamax's representation with, e.g., Cuthbert's particle filters or extended Kalman filters.